 Bias is a special challenge that needs to be addressed in RWS.
 Various sources of potential biases and their effects should be fully discussed in the protocol, and effective measures to control these biases should also be developed and documented.
-Commonly encountered biases include: (1) information bias due to inaccurate or inconsistent recording of data measurement or collection or their evaluation methods, (2) selection bias introduced by inappropriately selecting subjects, loss to follow-up, subject withdrawal, missing records, etc., (3) treatment-effect heterogeneity bias when treatment effect is correlated by treatment status, (4) confounding bias due to insufficient balance or control of confounding variables in the analysis, and (5) result-driven bias caused by selecting the most favorable result among those generated by, e.g., different analysis methods or different analysis sets that are not determined in advance.
-In addition, some specific information biases can occur, e.g., immortal-time bias or lead time or zero-time shift bias that may arise when determining survival time, publication bias in meta-analysis based on literature, recall bias due to recalling error of past information, and survivor bias arising from the inclusion of only prevalent user [21].
+Commonly encountered biases include: 1information bias due to inaccurate or inconsistent recording of data measurement or collection or their evaluation methods, (2) selection bias introduced by inappropriately inclusion and/or exclusion of subjects, loss to follow-up, subject withdrawal, missing records, etc., 3 treatment-effect heterogeneity bias due to changes in population, treatment, and study background, etc., 4 confounding bias due to insufficient balance or control of confounding variables in the analysis, and (5) result-driven bias caused by selecting the most favorable result among those generated by, e.g., different analysis methods or different analysis sets that are not determined in advance.
+In addition, some specific information biases can occur, e.g., immortal-time bias or lead time or zero-time shift bias that may arise when determining survival time, publication bias in meta-analysis based on literature, recall bias due to recalling error of past information, and survivor bias arising from the inclusion of non-new users.